wrewsama/obsidian-vault/Interview Notes/Theory/Operating Systems.md

 	4. run kernel code
 	5. hands over control to kernel
 4. kernel takes over computer's resources
-5. initiates background processes and services
+5. loads hardware drivers and modules
+6. mounts the root filesystem
-6. run init process (usually systemd)
+7. run init process (usually systemd)
 	1. initialises everything that needs to launch behind the scenes when starting up linux

 ## How Linux runs a program
 * Client request to run application
 * Shell informs kernel to run binary
 * Kernel allocates memory from the pool to fit the binary image into
 * Kernel loads binary into memory
 * Kernel jumps to specific memory address
 * Kernel starts processing the machine code located at this location
 * Kernel releases memory back to pool once code has completed execution